Skip to content

 Toothache

 Experiencing pain in your tooth is never a good sign.
 The pain can indicate different conditions, including tooth decay.
-And although some toothaches can be managed without emergency treatment, certain signs like swelling requires urgent attention.
-You should avoid turning to common remedies like taking painkillers such as aspirin because contact with the affected gum might burn the tissue.
+Although some toothaches can be managed without emergency treatment, certain signs like swelling require urgent attention.

 Lost Crown or Filling

-Fillings and crowns help restore teeth that were previously damaged back to their normal function and appearance.
+Fillings and dental crowns help restore teeth that were previously damaged back to their normal function and appearance.
 So when they break, you need to get treated immediately by our emergency dentist in Humble to avoid reinfection or further damage.
-You should try fixing them temporarily while waiting for emergency care.
-For example, try sticking a sugarless gum into your cavity and restoring the tooth to avoid damaging it.

 An Abscess

-Infections in your mouth, especially in the space between the gums and teeth, are serious.
+Infections in your mouth, especially in the space between the gums and teeth, are severe.
 When left untreated, they spread to the gum tissue, surrounding teeth, and the rest of your body.
 If you’re unsure if it’s an abscess, look for a painful pimple-like swollen part in your gums.
-Then, ensure you call or visit our dental office at Charm Dental in Humble for treatment and prevent worse oral health problems.

 Broken Orthodontics